chasakara/Fit-Healthy-Body/README.md

 Selecting 'Remove' and saving changes removes current image as expected

-After submitting the Edit form user is redirected to the 'Programme Detail' page with the updated information and success toast

-The 'Delete' button is visible on the 'Programmes' page and each 'Programme Detail' page

-After clicking the 'Delete' button the programme is no longer visible on the site

-After clicking the 'Delete' button the programme is still available in Django admin

 #### Bag

 After adding to bag all details are listed in the bag template as expected.

-To ensure the type of item added to the bag was correct I had to add category to my bag session to differentiate the products from programmes.

 Clicking 'Keep Shopping' navigates the user back to the 'Products' page